MiloAkerman/STM32-PowerStudies/README.md

 - [ ] Integrate LoRa (point-to-gateway) for audio uplink
 - [ ] Build and attach autoencoder for audio compression
 - [ ] Test inference

+Checkout ##STM32HELP.md for useful environment and debugging tips for the project!